 - In the morning, gently buff the polish off the furniture using a paper towel or non-abrasive cloth.

-This post may contain Amazon or other affiliate links.
-As an Amazon Associate I earn from qualifying purchases, at no cost to you!
+This post may contain affiliate links.
+As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
+Thank you for supporting the brands that support us!